-On or before an account's 60th day of delinquency and before initiating a liquidation action, the servicer must assess the physical condition of the property, determine occupancy, and take the necessary steps to preserve and protect the property.
-At minimum the servicer must document the following.:
+On or before an account's 60th day of delinquency and before initiating a liquidation action, the servicer must take the following steps:

 - Physical Condition and Occupancy Assess and document the physical condition of the property and determine the occupancy status of the dwelling.
-This will include identifying any actions essential to protect and preserve the property. - Abandoned property The servicer will document the servicing file outlining the abandonment determination using indicators such as property and yard condition, posted "for sale" signs, presence of personal property or vehicles, last known mailing address, or absence of a power meter.
+This will include identifying any actions essential to protect and preserve the property; - Abandoned property The servicer will document the servicing file outlining the abandonment determination using indicators such as property and yard condition, posted "for sale" signs, presence of personal property or vehicles, last known mailing address, or absence of a power meter.
 The servicer will refer the loan for acceleration within 15 days of the date of the inspection report confirming the property was abandoned.
-Additional guidance regarding management methods and activities of custodial properties can be found in section 18.7.A of this Chapter. - Inspections The servicer should inspect the mortgaged property at least monthly to verify continued occupancy and ensure the property is being adequately maintained.
-Exterior inspections are sufficient to make these determinations.
-If the inspection shows the property is not being adequately maintained or is vacant or abandoned, an attempt to complete an interior inspection should be performed.
+Additional guidance regarding management methods and activities of custodial properties can be found in section 18.7.A of this Chapter. - Inspections The servicer should inspect the mortgaged property at least monthly to verify occupancy and ensure the property is being adequately maintained.
+Generally, curbside inspections are inadequate to make these determinations and are acceptable to the Agency only if there is danger to the inspector or there are legal restrictions preventing access to the property.
 Inspection records must be retained in the mortgage file and address at a minimum, the condition of the property, occupancy status, any necessary repairs to protect an abandoned property, the date of inspection, and who performed the inspection.